strongloop/strongloop.com2/README.md

 Where the value of:
 - `author` matches the entry in `authors.yml`.
 - `permalink` is `/authors/<Author_Name>` by convention, with spaces in author name converted to underscores.

+The content of this page should be the author's biography information.
+In addition to any content, the author page lists all blogs by that author.